A live oak tree on a North Texas hillside with bluebonnets and the Dallas-Fort Worth skyline in the distance

 01

 Choose species adapted to North Texas soil and climate.
 Post oaks, live oaks, bur oaks, and cedar elms are excellent choices.
-Plant during fall or early spring for best survival rates.
-Texas Trees Foundation hosts free tree giveaways for eligible neighborhoods.
+Plant during fall or early spring for best survival rates, and work with a certified arborist to manage your trees for long-term success.
+Texas Trees Foundation hosts free tree giveaways for eligible neighborhoods across Dallas, Fort Worth, Arlington, and surrounding communities.

 02